In the Hidden Sanctuary: A Meeting with Sekhmet

 Sekhmet’s own story is much the same: on her first rampage, unleashed at Ra’s command, she went too far, unstoppable until sleep overtook her and she awoke again as the goddess Hathor.
 Yet Sekhmet never disappeared.
 She remained in the background, the still silent powerhouse, her statues radiating a sense of immense power held in check, waiting.
 And in that moment I recognised something that had probably been in my subconscious for a while before that day — that true power is not in the outburst, but in the control.
 Now that energy rises in me only when it is needed, not just in moments of anger but in moments that call for a strength deeper than muscle.
 The flame must be held, not feared, and only if and when the moment is right, released.

 I bowed my head, not in worship, but in acknowledgment.
 I see you.
 I understand.
-Help me carry this forward.

-For a long moment, we stood there together in the cool, dark silence — the goddess of annihilation, and a single, fleeting human heart.
+For a long moment, we stood there together in the cool, dark silence — the goddess of annihilation and a single, fleeting human heart.

 Then, from outside, a distant laugh echoed, a sound from another world.
 The spell was not broken, but it was softened.
-I took a final breath of the ancient air, offered one last look to the impassive granite face, and turned to leave.
+I took a final breath of the ancient air, offered one last look to the impassive granite face, and turned to go, leaving the goddess to wait alone in the silence, in the shadows, for the next pilgrim seeking wisdom, clarity or guidance…

 Stepping Back Into the World